Ask the Dry Eye Doctor

 I hope this basic background provides enough information to convince you to see your own eye doctor to carefully evaluate your conditions.
-Dr. Trattler
+Dr. William Trattler

 Q: Can having dry eyes cause pain in the head and around the eye?
 Sometimes it's a shooting pain; sometimes a dull ache.
 T.C.

 A: Non-specific pain in and around the eye can be caused by many factors.
 A common cause is sinusitis, which is associated with aching of the eye, and sharp pains or a foreign body sensation can be caused by dry eye.